sarahschwartz/double-zero/README-00.md

 Navigating to [http://localhost:3010](http://localhost:3010) will show the explorer.

-Permissions can be configured editing [this](./local-permissions.yaml) file.
+Permissions can be configured editing [this](./compose-00-permissions.yaml) file.

 ### Proxy mode

 This configuration leverages existing block explorer infrastructure instead of running all indexing components locally.
 It connects to an established explorer API URL provided via configuration.

-It can be configured changing the file `proxy.env`.
+It can be configured changing the file `compose-proxy.env`.
 For example, this is the configuration to proxy to mainnet:

 ``` .env